subunithya/Color-Identification-Colory/README.md

 # Color-Identification-Colory

-Identifying dominant color in an image using wiki / xkcd color set
+This project identifies the dominant color from the given image and label the color name on the picture.
+The color names are taken from the colory package , which uses wiki/xkcd color sets.